Liège-Bastogne-Liège 2026: All you need to know

 (Image credit: Getty Images)

-Liège-Bastogne-Liège 2025 takes place on Sunday 27 April in Wallonia, the French speaking part of Belgium.
-Known as La Doyenne, or the Old Lady, Liège-Bastogne-Liège was first run in 1892 and is the oldest professional cycling race in the world.
+Liège-Bastogne-Liège 2026 takes place on Sunday 26 April in Wallonia, the French speaking part of Belgium.
+Known as La Doyenne, or the Old Lady, Liège-Bastogne-Liège was first run in 1892 and is one of the oldest races in the world.

 It is one of cycling's five Monuments, and the last before Grand Tour racing begins in May at the Giro d'Italia.
-Organised by ASO is also the showpiece event in the three races commonly known as the Ardennes Classics that includes Amstel Gold in the Netherlands and Fleche Wallonne, also in Belgium.
+Organised by ASO, it is also the showpiece event in the three races commonly known as the Ardennes Classics that includes Amstel Gold in the Netherlands and La Flèche Wallonne, also in Belgium.

 The men's race starts an finishes in Liège which sits in the east of Belgium, on the river Meuse.
-The route takes the riders out of the city due south towards Bastogne before returning back to Liège, finishing in the suburb of Ans.
+The route takes the riders out of the city due south towards Bastogne before returning back to Liège.

 Demi Vollering of SD Worx celebrates winning Liege-Bastogne-Liege 2023